Skip to main content

 Using Serialization/Deserialization

-Using this approach it is possible to bind data with additional logic, like using Test Data Factory.
+Using this approach, it is possible to bind data with additional logic, like using a Test Data Factory.

 @IsTest